canonical/data-science-stack/docs/how-to/jupyter-notebook/access-ui.rst

 Overview
 --------

-Accessing the Jupyter Notebook UI allows you to interact directly with your notebooks, run code, and visualize data.
+Accessing the Jupyter Notebook UI allows you to interact directly with your notebooks, run code, and visualise data.
 This is done through a web browser by navigating to the URL associated with your active notebook.

 Prerequisites
 -------------